Economics

 Full details of the modules on offer will be published through the Programme Regulations and Specifications ahead of each academic year.
 This usually happens in May.

-You will be introduced to the main economic issues that confront the British, European and world economies, as well as core economic topics within micro and macroeconomics.
+You will be introduced to the main economic issues that confront the British and world economies.
+You'll also learn about core economic topics within micro and macroeconomics.

-You'll be introduced to key mathematical and statistical techniques used in economic analysis, and develop a variety of IT and quantitative skills, which will be of use both within and beyond your degree.
+In addition, you will be introduced to key mathematical and statistical techniques used in economic analysis.
+You will develop a variety of IT and quantitative skills, which will be of use both within and beyond your degree.

 Modules